bryansteiner/cli-board-games/ReadMe.txt

 	For restoring, if the file starts with "Reversi" then we start reading in the data that is there.
 We add construct the game_pieces and add them to a temporary vector.
 If the length of the vector is the same as the dimensions say it should be (i.e. correct number of pieces) then we replace the board vector with that vector.s

-Errors/Warnings:

-	1. We had an issue where we flipped the pieces in the isLegal() method instead of as a result of the isLegal() method

-	2. We had a signed, unsigned conversion issue that we corrected.

 Cases: